mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 # Create your templates

+[enterprise]
+## Enterprise users
+[/enterprise]

-1. Download the [DC/OS setup file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) to your bootstrap node.
+1. Download the [dcos_generate_config file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) and go to Step 1 in the "All users" section.

+[oss]
+## Open Source users
+[/oss]

+1. Download the [dcos_generate_config file](https://dcos.io/releases/) and go to Step 1 in the "All users" section.

+## All users

 1. Create a directory named `genconf` in the home directory of your node and navigate to it.

     ```bash
     mkdir -p genconf
     ```
-1. Create a configuration file in the `genconf` directory and save as `config.yaml`.
+2. Create a configuration file in the `genconf` directory and save as `config.yaml`.
 This configuration file specifies your AWS credentials and the S3 location to store the generated artifacts.

-These are the required parameters:
+The required parameters for Enterprise users are: [enterprise type="inline" size="small" /]

     ```json
     aws_template_storage_bucket: <your-bucket>